 The City of Austin is undergoing a land development code rewrite, called CodeNEXT.
-The Land Development Code is a rule-book for allowable development.
+The land development code is a rule-book for allowable development.
 This affects a multitude of human and environmental issues such as water quality in our creeks, heritage trees, and has the potential to prevent disastrous floods like the devastating Onion Creek disaster.

-Save Barton Creek Association wrote a Community Viewpoints Paper outlining promise and problems in CodeNEXT on watershed issues.
+Several important additions were present in the second draft of CodeNEXT, but more measures are needed.
+See our recommendations in this comments letter to Austin City Council.
 We want to be sure that any increase in development and thus potential impervious cover that may come along with a new zoning code properly safeguard our watersheds and those that live around them from flooding and decreased water quality.

 SBCA also helped draft and support “Community Priorities for CodeNEXT” a document written and supported by a diverse stakeholder group including several environmental organizations.
 SBCA looks forward to reading the draft of CodeNEXT, the City of Austin’s land development code rewrite, and measuring it by the benchmarks in the document.
 SBCA is particularly interested that CodeNEXT ” shall reduce climate change, increase resilience, reduce the urban heat island effect, and preserve and restore our natural environment,” and “shall require that new and redevelopment mitigate and reduce flooding, runoff pollution, and downstream erosion.”